Anomaly Detection in Medical Imaging with Deep Perceptual Autoencoders: Experiments

 \textbf{(10)}: The last training scenario finally considers the progressive growing.

-Remarkably, the usage of the perceptual loss~\textbf{(2)} win to the L1 norm~\textbf{(1)} with a large margin.
-We also observe that the method of selecting the hyperparameters by revealing a subset of anomalies of confined variability \textbf{(3)}, benefits the anomaly detection performance (compared to the unsupervised criteria \textbf{(2)}).
-We note the advantage of our approach compared to the autoencoder, which encourages fully restored or realistic looking images \textbf{(4)--(9)} (using additional adversarial or L1 norm loss).
-By our hypothesis, the usage only the perceptual loss to train the autoencoder without considering additional the L1 or the adversarial term that compels to restore the realistic looking images allows an autoencoder more flexibility to gain a meaningful understanding of the “normality”.
-And in these experiments we demonstated that such additional losses only decrease performance.
-Finally, the proposed progressive growing technique \textbf{(10)} allow us to gain additional performance.
+Remarkably, the use of the perceptual loss~\textbf{(2)} outperforms the mere L1 norm~\textbf{(1)} with a large margin.
+We also \yellow{observed} that the method of selecting the hyperparameters by revealing a subset of anomalies of confined variability \textbf{(3)} noticeably benefits the anomaly detection performance (\yellow{when} compared to the unsupervised criteria \textbf{(2)}).
+We also note the advantage of our approach over the autoencoder that encourages fully restored or realistically looking images \textbf{(4)--(9)} (using additional adversarial or L1 norm loss).
+We thus confirm our hypothesis that the use of the perceptual loss alone provides the autoencoder with more flexibility to gain a meaningful interpretation of the ``normality''.
+Our experiments demonstrate that the additional losses only deteriorate the performance.
+Finally, the proposed progressive growing technique \textbf{(10)} allow us to gain further improvements, solidifying the entire model as the new medical image anomaly detection baseline.